CalSol/Devops-FW/README.md

     - Make sure to terminate a debugging session when done.
 Eclipse does not allow multiple concurrent debug sessions.

 ### Command-Line Operations
-_If your natural habitat is in front of a text terminal rather than a GUI, you can also flash and debug the microcontroller using command-line OpenOCD._
+_You can also flash and debug the microcontroller using command-line OpenOCD._
 #### Building with SCons
 1. Invoke SCons in the `Tachyon-FW` folder to build all the targets.